-Originally used for broadcast, ribbon microphones have been developed to have a broad range of uses.
+Originally used for broadcast, ribbon microphones have been developed for a broad range of uses.
 You can use ribbon microphones for basically anything as long as the instrument or voice doesn’t have a very loud SPL (sound pressure level) which would harm the delicate transducer used inside ribbon microphones.
 Popular models of ribbon microphones include Royer R121, AEA R84, and MXL R77.

 What is a Ribbon Microphone?

 Ribbon microphones have a high-frequency response and tend to reach a higher frequency than dynamic microphones (around 14kHz).
 Ribbon mics have a flat frequency response curve which means the frequencies output from ribbon microphones are less altered by the microphone itself.
 This allows for EQ to be easily applied and adjusted to taste.
 Due to their construction, ribbon microphones are generally bi-directional, meaning they pick up sound equally from both sides of the grill.
-Many modern day ribbon microphones have been updated to also allow the option to switch to cardioid and omnidirectional polar patterns.
+Many modern-day ribbon microphones have also been updated to allow the option to switch to cardioid and omnidirectional polar patterns.